-Our lead product candidate is edasalonexent, formerly known as CAT-1004, an oral small molecule.
-Based on its mechanism of action, the inhibition of NF-kB, or nuclear factor kappa-light-chain-enhancer of activated B cells, we believe edasalonexent has the potential to be a disease-modifying therapy for all patients affected by Duchenne muscular dystrophy, or DMD, regardless of the underlying dystrophin mutation.
+We are a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics.
+Our lead product candidate is edasalonexent, formerly known as CAT-1004, an oral small molecule that inhibits NF-kB, or nuclear factor kappa-light-chain-enhancer of activated B cells, in development for the treatment of Duchenne muscular dystrophy, or DMD.
+We believe edasalonexent has the potential to be a foundational therapy for all patients affected by DMD regardless of the underlying dystrophin mutation.
 DMD is an ultimately fatal genetic disorder involving progressive muscle degeneration.
 The United States Food and Drug Administration, or FDA, has granted orphan drug, fast track and rare pediatric disease designations to edasalonexent for the treatment of DMD.
 The European Commission, or EC, has granted orphan medicinal product designation to edasalonexent for the treatment of DMD.